Rookout/docs/docs/java-container-tutorial.md

 ENV ROOKOUT_LABELS "env:dev"
 ```

-Configuration is where you may get fancy.
-You have got a few additional options up your sleeve:
+Configuration is where you can get fancy.
+You have got additional options up your sleeve:
 1. Move options from environment variables to secret or configuration managers.
 2. If you are using a [Rookout Controller](etl-controller-intro), set up the remote host and port configuration.
 3. Dig deeper into other options available right [here](jvm-setup#sdk-configuration).